ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

                         "SPRI beads"
         ]

-    "comment": "Historical extration methods, not valid for new submissions.", "enum": [
+    "comment": "Historical size selection methods, not valid for new submissions.", "enum": [
         "Only RNAs greater than 200 nucleotides.
 The inserts for the library will vary from ~ 100 - 700 base pairs.", "Only RNAs greater than 200 nucleotides.
 The insert for the library will vary from ~ 100 - 700 base pairs.",